anabaei/javalearn/JavaSpring.md

   ### Application Class
   * In `src/Java/com.example` subfolders you find applicaiton packages as `nameofyourproject.java` which this annotation `@SpringBootApplication` controls it.

+  ### Create A Package
+  * Navigate to `src/main/java` and create package like `com.yourappname` and then create a new class inside the package

   </details>